 Baptism is a community celebration welcoming a person into the Christian faith Community.
 Infant baptisms are usually celebrated at a week-end liturgy.
-Please contact our Pastoral Leader, Mary Krueger sixty days prior to baptism.
+Please contact our Pastoral Leader, Fr.
+Jude Egbuna, sixty days prior to baptism.

 The Eucharist in the Catholic Church is a sacrament celebrated as "the source and summit" of the Christian life.
 The Eucharist is celebrated daily throughout the world during the celebration of Mass, the eucharistic liturgy.

 For more information on the Eucharist, click here.